 Security and encryption: Is Surfshark or Proton VPN best?

-Both of our contenders provide excellent security for your VPN traffic, and they have the security audits to prove it.
+Both of our contenders provide excellent security for your VPN traffic, and they have security audits to prove it.
 Surfshark has successfully completed two third-party security audits.
 Both audits were conducted by Cure53, a cybersecurity firm that has audited ExpressVPN and several other VPN services.

 ProtonVPN has successfully completed a third-party security audit conducted by SEC Consult.
 This audit only addresses the macOS version of the Proton VPN app, but it does give us some confidence that Proton VPN is secure.